Masoudmashayekh/100_days_of_code_Python/README.md

 - Use HTML Markdown to Make Your Notebook Look Pretty
 - Exploring the LEGO Brick Colours
 - Find the Oldest and Largest LEGO Sets
+- Visualise the Number of Sets Published over Time
 -

 Link to work: